-In April 2016, Facebook reported that they had 1.59 billion active users.
+As of the first quarter of 2017, Facebook had 1.94 billion monthly active users.
 This astonishingly successful social networking website allows users to create a personal profile, add other users as friends, and exchange messages within its community framework.
 You can also join groups, organise events and share photos and videos.

 Although it’s a very informal medium and largely used by people for connecting with friends and family, it is increasingly being used by organisations for more commercial reasons.
 Many organisations use it to communicate with staff, customers and the wider public sometimes to get their comments and views.
 Some companies are also using it to recruit and vet potential candidates.
 On Facebook the boundaries between the personal and the professional can be very blurred, so make sure that you are always aware of what information about you can be accessed and by whom.

 From a career perspective Facebook can be useful in the following ways:

 - It’s an easy way to ask your personal connections for information and advice about your career or job search.

 - It is a very useful resource of information on both individuals and companies.
 The informal nature of the site, and its interactivity, means that you can often obtain information and communicate with employers in a way that may not be possible elsewhere.

 - First of all make the most of the Facebook privacy settings, if you would like to keep certain parts of your profile private i.e. your photos make sure you have this option ticked in the privacy section

 - Include professional information in your profile and make sure your picture is appropriate, your profile should reflect your CV

 Using Facebook to increase your online presence

 - Update your status on a regular basis with your current work situation and what you are looking for, the more you update, the more visibility you will get